Provost's Innovative Teaching with Technology Award

 The review committee assesses nominations to determine if they meet eligibility requirements, then individually and collectively ranks the application package according to how strongly each candidate meets the stated criteria.
 After careful deliberation, one recipient is selected from the pool.
 The review committee provides its recommendation to the Provost.

-Nominations are requested during Winter Quarter each year and one award is given annually in Spring Quarter.
+Nominations are requested during Fall Semester each year, and one award is given annually in Spring Semester.

 The award will be given at the spring Celebration of Teaching ceremony attended by the recipient and guests, Provost, deans, trustees, former winners of this award, and recipients of RIT distinguished teaching and service awards.
-The recipient will be presented with a framed certificate, a $1,000 award, and will be formally recognized at the spring Academic Convocation.
+The recipient will be presented with a framed certificate and a $1,000 award.

 For Questions About the Award or Submission Process